Lipschitz Continuous Algorithms for Covering Problems: Introduction

 \subsection{Our Results}

 In this work, we provide Lipschitz continuous algorithms under shared randomness for various covering problems.
 Our results are summarized in Table~\ref{tab:results}.

 For a graph $G=(V,E)$, we say that a set $S \subseteq V$ is a \emph{vertex cover} if every edge $e \in E$ is incident to a vertex in $S$.
 In the minimum vertex cover problem, given a graph $G=(V,E)$ and a weight vector $w \in \mathbb{R}_{\geq 0}^V$, the goal is to find a vertex cover $S \subseteq V$ that minimizes the total weight $\sum_{v \in S}w_v$.
 For the minimum vertex cover problem, we show a polynomial-time $2$-approximation algorithm with Lipschitz constant of at most $4$.
 Given that computing $(2-\epsilon)$-approximate solution for the minimum vertex cover problem is NP-hard under the unique games conjecture for any $\epsilon > 0$~\cite{khot2008vertex}, our results show that we can reduce the Lipschitz constant to a small constant without sacrificing the approximation ratio.
+We also prove that any exact (not necessarily polynomial-time) algorithm for the vertex cover problem has a Lipschitz constant of $\Omega(n)$, where $n$ is the number of vertices.

-Let $U$ be a set of elements and $\mathcal{F}$ be a family of subsets of $U$.
+Let $U$ be a set of $n$ elements and $\mathcal{F}$ be a family of $m$ subsets of $U$.
 Then, we say that $\mathcal{S} \subseteq \mathcal{F}$ is a \emph{set cover} if every element $e \in U$ is included in a set in $\mathcal{S}$.
 In the minimum set cover problem, given a pair $(U,\mathcal{F})$ and a weight vector $w \in \mathbb{R}_{\geq 0}^\mathcal{F}$, the goal is to find a set cover $\mathcal{S} \subseteq \mathcal{F}$ that minimizes the total weight $\sum_{S \in \mathcal{S}}w_S$.
 We provide three algorithms for the minimum set cover problem that are Lipschitz continuous with respect to the weight vector $w$.